DouglasTakada/Pi-Hole/README.md

 I would consider this project to have three phases.
-### Phase 1 - download OS for Raspberry Pi (set up password/set up ssh/Create static IP adress)
+### Phase 1 - download OS for Raspberry Pi (set up password/set up VNC/Set up static IP adress)
 ### Phase 2 - download Pi hole (step by step for each downlaoding page)
 ### Phase 3 - Connect the Raspberry Pis DNS server to internet router